 Cross-selling and upselling

 In addition to the sunglasses that I manufacture on my own, I’ll also get some other products to sell as an after checkout cross-sell to bump up that AOV.
 The glasses will likely already include a case & a cleaning cloth, so maybe an eyeglass repair kit or a cleaning solution.
-I’ll use the app Selly to add this functionality to my site.
+I love the app ReConvert for this since you can set up an entire post-purchase eCommerce funnel.
+(Get 10% off for LIFE with my Affiliate Link)

 I’ll add some additional cross-sells or bundle options, though I won't necessarily expect it to drive a ton of extra revenue at first since I don't have a wide assortment of products.
 It's a bit harder to get people to double the initial amount they were planning on spending.
 But worth a shot for those who like to collect sunglasses.
 I can also do this with Selly.